10 Mistakes to avoid when invoicing your customers

 7. Poor formatting and editing

 Everything from spelling errors, incorrect dollar amounts, and sloppy formatting make you appear unprofessional.
 However, these mistakes can also prevent you from receiving the payment on time since the customer may not understand the invoice.
 Always double-check your invoices to catch these mistakes before they’re sent.
 If possible, have a send set of eyes, like your spouse or a colleague.
 They’ll help you catch any mistakes that you may have missed.

 8. Not including incentives

 Want your customers to pay you on time, or even ahead of schedule?
-Give them a reason to pay the invoice by offering incentives like a discount if they pay early, such as 5% off the total amount due if paid within 10 day.
-You could also consider using gift cards, credits or future discounts to the customers who pay early.
+Give them a reason to pay the invoice by offering incentives like a discount if they pay early, such as 5% off the total amount due if paid within 10 days.
+You could also consider using gift cards, credits, or future discounts to the customers who pay early.

 9. Not using your invoices as a marketing tool

-Most businesses and freelancers simply view invoices a tool to get paid.
-Obviously, this is one the main goal of an invoice, but they can also be used to generate future revenue by using your invoices as a marketing tool.
+Most businesses and freelancers simply view invoices as a tool to get paid.
+Obviously, this is the main goal of an invoice, but it can also be used to generate future revenue if you start using your invoices as a marketing tool.